olm3ca/mirror/README.md

 |------------|-------------|------------|
 |<img src="rev08/SmartMirror1.jpg" width="300">| <img src="rev08/SmartMirror2.jpg" width="300">| <img src="rev08/SmartMirror3.jpg" width="300">|

-Note: If you have a newer model Mirror (my unit is Rev08, ordered November 2022), the good news is you may have a BOE display which is the same display used in many TVs from Vizio, ONN and Samsung.
-This guide is primarily dedicated to that model as it is very easy to place a TV mainboard into the Mirror to display whatever you want.
+UPDATE: Two models of the Mirror work now!
+The instructions below are mostly for the newer units (Rev08) with a BOE display.
+However, a recent discovery for the models with a LM40SAMFHD700AG25WV display means it will also work with this panel too.
+This guide explains how to add a standard TV mainboard into the Mirror to display whatever you want.

-To check, simply lay down your Mirror, unscrew the base (if used) and four screws on the back side.
-Lift up the metal case and look for BOE, as shown below where the red circle is:
+To check if your model is compatible, simply lay down your Mirror, unscrew the base (if used) and four screws on the back side.
+Lift up the metal case and look for BOE or LM40SAMFHD700AG25WV.
+For newer models with BOE panels, it will look like this:

 <img src="Mirror.jpg" width="900">

-If your Mirror is a BOE display, read below for the solution we developed.
+If your Mirror has a compatible display, read below for the solution we developed.
 If you have Samsung or any other display, the steps to work with your panel is still a work in progress - see [this](https://github.com/olm3ca/mirror/blob/main/Other%20models.md) for more details.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Before you begin,